High School Mentorship in Academic Health Care Administration

 You Don’t Have to be a Physician to Make an Impact in Health Care

-Whether you excel at writing, finance, or graphic design, you’ll be introduced to a function that suits your skill set all while learning how to engage professionally with people of all backgrounds and experiences.
+Whether you excel at writing, math, or graphic design, you’ll be introduced to a career path that suits your skill set all while learning how to engage professionally with people of all backgrounds and experiences.

-At the conclusion of the program, Mentees will work together on teams to prepare a presentation for all Mentors and Team Leads and take a final exam.
-Stanford will present each Mentee with a certificate of completion signed by our Chair, Dr. Mary Hawn.
+At the conclusion of the program, mentees will work together on teams to prepare a presentation for all mentors and team leads and take a final exam.

 Application Requirements